mcastill79/istio-otel/README.md

 # Enable New Relic Observability of Istio Metrics and Traces with Otel

-This repo contains the assets to deploy an otel operator, a target allocator and the otel collector, to scrape istio metrics, process Istio traces and export them to New Relic
+This repo contains the assets to deploy an otel operator, a target allocator and the otel collector, to scrape istio metrics, process Istio traces and export both to New Relic

 ```
+Some of the sections here are as a reference only (i.e. Installation of Minikube, Installation of Istio, Demo profile and sample application).
+They provide the information on the required Istio configuration.
-Summary of the steps:
+Summary of the steps to implement the Otel collector:
 1. k apply -f https://github.com/jetstack/cert-manager/releases/download/v1.14.4/cert-manager.yaml
 2. k create ns otel-system
 3. kns otel-system